Mailtrain-org/mailtrain/README.md

 ## Upgrade

+Run the following commands:

+    cd /opt/mailtrain
+    git pull
+    npm install --production
+    service mailtrain restart
+    /etc/init.d/mysql restart

-  * Replace old files with new ones by running in the Mailtrain folder `git pull origin master` if you used Git to set Mailtrain up or just download [new files](https://github.com/Mailtrain-org/mailtrain/archive/master.zip) and replace old ones with these
+Instead of updating old files with git, you can [manually download the new files](https://github.com/Mailtrain-org/mailtrain/archive/master.zip) and replace old ones with these.
-  * Run `npm install --production` in the Mailtrain folder

 ## Using Environment Variables